|Tree taken last year, in front|

 The house as shown from various views from the front, side and back.

 The house is called a Place, but I like to call it an Estate, since there are 91 acres.
 Helen Stevens married John Coolidge in 1909 and inherited this property, known as Ashdale Farm in 1914.
 They lived here in the summer until John Coolidge died in 1936.
-She remained spending summers here until her death in 1962.
-She bequeathed the estate to The Trustees of Reservations, and they changed the name to Stevens-Coolidge Place.
+She remained spending summers here until her death in 1962 and she bequeathed the estate to The Trustees of Reservations, and they changed the name to Stevens-Coolidge Place.
 Note: Since I have quite a few ancestors and relatives from this area, I hope to do their genealogy to see if there is a connection to mine.

 The Rose Garden